Cover Letter Format: How to Format a Cover Letter in 2023

 Write a cover letter for every job application and save as many versions of it as you need.

-Get expert advice at every step to help you present your best self and get the job.
+Get suggestions and advice at every step to help you present your best self and get the job.

 Save and export your cover letter as a PDF, DOCX or plain text.

-An email cover letter format is slightly different from a standard cover letter format.
+An email cover letter format differs slightly from a standard cover letter format.
 If the job description requires you to send your letter in the body of an email, then use these tips to organize your email message perfectly:

 If the employer doesn’t give you specific instructions for submitting a cover letter for a job application, put the title of the position you’re interested in and your name in the subject line.